 “Georgetown has been proudly educating nurses since 1903,” says Patricia Cloonan, PhD, RN, the school’s dean.
 “This NLN designation shines a bright light on our distinguished history; a collective group of exceptional Georgetown nursing students, faculty, and alumni; and a future oriented toward innovation and enduring values.
 I congratulate my colleagues on this successful application and the broader community for all that it says about them and their dedication.”

 The NLN recognition ceremony is Friday, September 14, in Chicago.
 The organization was founded in the late 19th century and focuses on nurse educators, including offering “professional development, teaching resources, research grants, testing services, and public policy initiatives to its 40,000 individual and 1,200 institutional members.”

-The School of Nursing & Health Studies is an NLN member, and its bachelor’s in nursing, master’s in nursing, and DNP programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
+The School of Nursing & Health Studies is an NLN member.
+The Baccalaureate Degree in Nursing, Master's Degree in Nursing, and Doctor of Nursing Practice at Georgetown University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).